verida/documentation/docs/client-sdk/messaging.md

 ### Opening your app

-It can be helpful if the Vault opens your application in a web browser after the user accepts a message.
+It can be helpful if the Wallet opens your application in a web browser after the user accepts a message.
 You can enable this by providing an optional parameter to the `config`.

 ie: